Mathematical Model Trends Between Longevity and Social Structure Dynamics in the Mammalian Class

 Fig. 3.
 Estimated annual adult apparent survival in five bird species: So- spotted owl (Strix occidentalis), Fp- peregrine falcon (Falco peregrinus), Ca-english plover (Charadrius alexandrines), Rt- black-legged kittiwake (Rissa tridactyla) and La- European herring gull (Larus argentatus).
 The species are grouped by their flocking tendencies: Absent (never), occasionally (sometimes), and present (always).
 The red bars show the median value for each species (Beauchamp, 2021).

 The social structure of a species may also be classified by their tolerance of members of their species; they may be open with their species, tolerant, or intolerant.
 One mammal with an extremely high longevity for its body mass is the naked mole rat, a 35-gram rodent with a remarkable maximum lifespan of an estimated 30 years (Edrey et al., 2011).
 Naked mole rats live a completely subterranean life, working in colonies of up to 300 individuals to support a singular breeding female (the queen).
 Unlike colonies of insects, the remarkable longevity of these rodents extends to the workers as well as the queen.
 However, the workers suffer higher rates of extrinsic mortality.
 Disputes in naked mole rat colonies are rare, except for females battling to become queen when a new one must be recruited.
 This cooperation allows the mole rats to function as an efficient team to maintain the colony.
-Other species are less friendly, and many have evolved aggression towards members of their own species driven by a variety of factors.
-Organisms may compete for food, territory, or mates, reducing the benefits of social interactions.
+Other species are less friendly, and many have evolved aggression towards members of their own species driven by a variety of factors. may compete for food, territory, or mates, reducing the benefits of social interactions.
 Aggression leads to quicker senescence through the accelerated production and release of that suppress the , damage organs, and increase oxidative stress (Georgiev et al., 2013).
 More tolerant animals generally have greater longevity within a species, but there is no evidence of a concrete relationship between tolerance and longevity so far.
 One notable example of a long-lived solitary mammal is the South American tapir: one specimen named “George” lived to 39.6 years of age (Pinho, G. M., Gonçalves da Silva, A. et al, 2014).

 Trends between longevity, organization levels and offspring membership